tongchen126/Boot-Debian-On-Litex-Rocket/README.md

 ```
 # Rootfs tarball
 A prebuilt bitstream for nexys video is uploaded.
-And a rootfs tarball is on the release page, the root password is 'password'.
+And a rootfs tarball is on the release page.
+The root password is 'password'.